Divorce is humbling. It wrecks one’s sense of entitlement.

 Of course, bills were piling up.
 Even when they’re helping, lawyers don’t come cheap.
-On top of the zillions of dollars of new baby expenses, which I didn’t stint on, paying for lawyers was excruciating.
+On top of the zillions of dollars of new baby expenses – which I didn’t stint on – paying for lawyers was excruciating.

 Policy in New York about the costs of lawyers in custody cases never left the back of my mind.
 If one parent is working while the other isn’t working, courts usually make the working parent pay for both lawyers, everything else being average.
 Even though I recall my wife mouthing words before the birth of our son about wanting to return to her job soon after his birth, she camped herself at home and made no moves at all to earn more than a penny after he was born.
 I couldn’t force her back to work, even if I wanted to.
 Which meant that I expected to be socked with huge legal fees when all our troubles were over.

 As bad as that prospect was, there was a further aspect of our money situation.
 There was no way in the world that I could see the two of us setting up separate households in Manhattan or anywhere else in decent vicinity of each other, and being able to afford to eat three meals a day, no matter who got custody.
 The costs of living in Manhattan have always been notoriously high, my income was decent but not spectacular, her pre-birth income was basic-survival, and the rate of inflation across the US at that time was ghastly.
 I couldn’t see making it economically, no matter how we played our cards.
-I guess there are places to live other than Manhattan, but damned if I wanted to give up my big city dream.
+I guess there are places to live other than Manhattan, but damned if I wanted to give up my Big City dream.

 I tried to think of ways to make more money, but ran into another paradox of divorce law.

 Earning more money is a very dubious proposition for someone in the midst of a divorce.
 The court doesn’t say, “Look what a good guy you are!
-You earned an extra $xyz dollars by working two jobs to support your family.
+You earned extra dollars by working two jobs to support your family.
 Take it easy from now on because the court’s going to reward your hard work and devotion by ruling that you have to pay less alimony.”
-No, the court is much more likely to say, “Okay, you proved that you could earn $xyz dollars last year, so go out and earn a little more next year.
+No, the court is much more likely to say, “Okay, you proved that you could earn more dollars last year, so go out and earn a little more next year.
 A little extra work never hurt anyone, did it?”
 There’s no sense volunteering to make your load heavier than it has to be.

 Meanwhile, with so much of my brain-power absorbed in this legal stuff, we were living a very artificial life.
 We were under the same roof.
 We spent a scant few quality moments together, as well as much tense time.
 We took care of our growing son.
 But there was no escaping that the marriage was in an advanced state of decay.

-Negotiating didn’t go anywhere.
 It became more and more obvious to me as we stumbled deeper into this dark wood that I had very little influence over my wife’s decisions, and that nothing I tried made things better.
 I had no leverage over her.
 We were stuck in our private ante-chamber to hell.